Mohammad-Faiz/Selenium_Course/README.md

 # Selenium_Course
-This repo belongs to my Selenium Course
+This repo belongs to Selenium Course